datopia/pixyll/_drafts/db.md

  {:simoleon/balance (+ 99),
   :datopia/entity   <recipient>}]
 ```

+_is this operational?  is there a more succint way to just indicate commutativity_

 Here we're imagining Simoleons to be some user-defined asset, which happens to
 use the namespace `simoleon` for its qualified keywords<sup>1</sup>.
 The